No Metallicity Preference in Fast Radio Burst Host Galaxies: Summary Conclusions

 \section{Summary \& Conclusions}

-We present the largest uniform study of FRB host galaxies to date, comprising 45 hosts in total, including a volume-limited subsample of 28, with consistent, independent measurements of gas-phase oxygen abundances using strong emission-line O3N2 diagnostics with C17 calibration.
+We present the largest uniform study of FRB host galaxies to date, comprising 31 hosts in total (out of a parent sample of 45), including a volume-limited subsample of 28, with consistent, independent measurements of gas-phase oxygen abundances using strong emission-line O3N2 diagnostics with C17 calibration.
 This enables a robust comparison to galaxy scaling relations and control samples.
 Our main conclusions are as follows:

 \begin{itemize} \item FRB hosts broadly follow the star-formation-weighted mass–metallicity relation, suggesting that metallicity itself does not strictly limit FRB progenitor formation.
 We detect no sharp metallicity threshold within our volume-limited sample, with observed metallicities spanning $\Oabundance \approx 8.3$--$8.8$.
 Even beyond the volume limit, some FRBs occur in very low-metallicity massive hosts (e.g., FRB 20221029A with $\Oabundance = 8.04$), comparable to the lowest metallicities found in dwarf hosts \citep{bassa17,august25}.
-These findings imply that FRBs can form in typical star-forming environments across a wide metallicity range, challenging the earlier claim by \citet{sharma24} that FRBs require a metallicity cutoff inferred indirectly from host mass distributions.
+These findings imply that FRBs can form in typical star-forming environments across a wide metallicity range, contrasting with the possible metallicity dependence inferred indirectly from host mass distributions by \citet{sharma24}

 \item The absence of a strict metallicity dependence suggests that metallicity does not impose a hard threshold for FRB progenitor formation, though it may still influence the efficiency or relative contribution of different formation channels.
 While this apparent absence of metallicity dependence may seem to complicate progenitor modeling, it is encouraging that this also implies that FRBs can arise even in the low-metallicity environments characteristic of early galaxies, supporting their potential as powerful probes of the high-redshift Universe and the cosmic baryon distribution in the near future.